 With the evolution of engineered and synthetic siding materials, homeowners are presented with more durable alternatives to traditional wood siding.
+If you’re considering replacing your siding, you should know all your options.
 In this blog post we will cover two of our favorite wood siding alternatives, fiber cement siding and engineered wood siding.

 Before we get into the comparison, let’s take a look at what makes up these two materials.

 What is Fiber Cement Siding?

 Fiber Cement Siding is a unique blend of water, wood pulp, fly ash, and cement.
 The wood pulp improves the flexibility and resilience of the siding, the fly ash acts as a filler, and the cement binds all of the ingredients.
 The water dissolves the wood pulp, and activates and hardens the cement for the final product.

 What are the Benefits of Fiber Cement Siding?

 Fiber Cement Siding is built to withstand extreme weather conditions, and maintains its color and structure better than almost any other material.
 It is also resistant to insects like termites that can be destructive to traditional siding materials.
 Most fiber cement sidings come with a long-term warranty, which can help offset the initial investment.